Dr. Shobha D.

 Plant molecular biology

 Dr. Shobha D., obtained her Ph.D. from Directorate of Cashew Research (ICAR), Puttur and Dept. of Applied Botany, Mangalore University.
 As part of her thesis work, she worked mainly on DNA based molecular markers especially RAPD, ISSR and microsatellite markers.
-She employed these markers in genetic mapping, development of molecular markers for improvement of yield in cashew.
 She has been working on plant molecular biology for 10 years and successfully switched her research career from plant molecular biology to biomedical field.
-During her Post-Doctoral experience, she worked on biogenesis and structural characterization of surface macromolecules from Helicobacter pylori for translational medical applications.
-At YRC, she is involved in the identification of candidate biomarkers and novel therapeutic targets in Renal Cell Carcinoma (RCC) using circulating tumour cells, Acute Kidney injury (AKI) and different kidney stone diseases using quantitative proteomic and metabolomic analysis in collaboration with the clinicians at Yenepoya Medical College.
+During her Post-Doctoral experience, she worked on biogenesis and structural characterization of surface macromolecules of Helicobacter pylori for translational medical applications.
+Currently she is involved in the development of biomarkers and identification of novel therapeutic targets in cancer using traditional medicines as surrogate using quantitative phosphoproteomic and metabolomic approaches.
+She is also actively involved in development of database of human signaling pathways – NetPath (http://www.netpath.org).

 Awards / Honors